ardhika23/inventory_list/README.md

 1. Potential Dependency Conflicts: Without using a virtual environment, you risk running into issues where Django or one of its dependencies conflicts with another library or application on your system.
 2. System Pollution: Installing everything globally can clutter your system's Python environment with unnecessary packages.
 3. Versioning Issues: If you're working on two Django projects where one uses Django 2.x and the other uses Django 3.x, you'll face issues if you don't use separate virtual environments.
-4. Deployment Challenges: It becomes more challenging to ensure that your production environment matches your development environment in terms of dependencies and versions, which can lead to unexpected behaviors and bugs.
+4. Deployment Challenges: It becomes more challenging to ensure that your production environment matches your development environment in terms of dependencies and versions, which can lead to unexpected behaviours and bugs.

 Using virtual environments is a best practice in Python development, especially with web frameworks like Django, because of the challenges and risks mentioned above.
 While it's not strictly required, it's highly recommended.